 Go ahead and press it down so that you have a nice firm planting surface and you won’t have to worry about the soil sinking down much when watered.
 This is a great way to get those little hands involved too!
 Let them push down the dirt, patting it in the shape of the basket.
 Kids love getting to feel things and this is a good one!

 Step 3: To give the basket a clean, finished look, trim the plastic of the garbage bag so that it only sticks up about half an inch beyond the soil.
 The nice thing about a garbage bag is how easily scissors slide through the plastic.
 Obviously, this is an adult step in the project, but depending on the age of your children it would be possible to let them help here too.

 Step 4: Finally, liberally sprinkle your grass seed on the entire surface of the soil in the basket.
 It is okay to plant it very thick and this will help your basket to be more full.
 When you are finished, use a spray bottle to water the entire surface of the soil.

 Place the live grass Easter basket near a sunny window or on a porch or balcony and have your child spray spray the seeds every few days to keep the soil moist.

 Step 5: Your basket should begin to germinate in 7-10 days and have a full appearance in 14 days.
 As the grass begins to grow, have your child “mow” their basket by trimming the grass with a pair of scissors.
 It is okay to take up to one third of the length of the grass off at a time, and this will help keep an even basket of grass.

-Your green basket should continue to grow for as long as 60 days after planting.
+Your live grass Easter basket should continue to grow for as long as 60 days after planting.
 This green project is a great replacement for the synthetic plastic often used in baskets and a great learning opportunity for your children.
 Keep watering as long as you want to enjoy your living basket, and after the season has passed simply empty and save for next year’s gardening project!